Help | About | Suggestions | Alms | Chat [0] | Users [0] | Log In | Join

 Beloved though you are to me and coveted by man.
 I stray not from my path for you.
 For I am under higher authority and by way of it’s command can serve one master but never two.
 Unless my master is the one who sent the words that you should speak.
 Then I shall be compelled to ask for proof.
 Only then shall I leave the road I‘m on and this new path shall I seek.
 Whether it’s end be near or aloof.
 Unsheathe the sword of truth before my eyes.
 So that I may see that god has changed his mind or I shall live the same life I have lead.
 For I will take only the road to paradise and not even the mightiest of angelkind can persuade me with words that god has not said.

-Up the ladder: Beyond Love
+Up the ladder: White Stork

 You must be logged in to leave comments.
 Vote: